fatih/vim-go-tutorial/README.md

-If you're working on a project where you have to set the scope always to the same value and you don't want to call `:GoGuruScope` everytime you start Vim, you can also define a permanent scope by adding a setting to your `vimrc`.
+If you're working on a project where you have to set the scope always to the same value and you don't want to call `:GoGuruScope` everytime you start Vim, you can also define a permanent scope by adding a setting to your `.vimrc`.
 The value needs to be a list of string types.
 Here are some examples from the commands above: